Help us improve your experience.

 Do you have time for a two-minute survey?

 A Juniper Networks device is delivered with Junos OS preinstalled.
 When you power on the device, it starts (boots) using the installed software.
-As new features and software fixes become available, you must upgrade your software to use them.
+As new features and software fixes become available, you must upgrade your software to use these features and fixes.

-You upgrade (or downgrade) the version of the operating system on a device by copying a software installation package to your device or other system on your local network and then using the CLI to install the new software on the device.
+When you upgrade (or downgrade) a Junos OS version, you must first copy a software installation package to your device or other system on your local network.
+Then you use the CLI to install the new software on the device.
 You then reboot the device, which boots from the newly installed software.

-The first step is to determine which version of software to upgrade to.
+The first step is to determine the required software version.
 For more information about software versions, see Junos Software Versions - Suggested Releases to Consider and Evaluate.

 Note:

-Before installing software on a device that has one or more custom YANG data models added to it, back up and remove the configuration data corresponding to the custom YANG data models from the active configuration.
-For more information see Managing YANG Packages and Configurations During a Software Upgrade or Downgrade.
+Before you install software on a device that is configured with custom YANG data models, back up and remove the configuration data corresponding to these data models from the active configuration.
+For more information, see Managing YANG Packages and Configurations During a Software Upgrade or Downgrade.

-To understand more about Junos OS Software Licensing, see the Juniper Licensing Guide.
-Please refer to the product Data Sheets accessible from Products & Services for details, or contact your Juniper Account Team or Juniper Partner.
+• Product Data Sheets accessible from Products & Services or contact your Juniper Account Team or your Juniper Partner.

 The following subsections introduce the overall considerations in installing the software: